freemocap/documentation/docs/How to Guides/Troubleshooting_Guides.md

 If there are any other settings you want to change based on what you're seeing in your camera viewing panes.
 Press quit to exit out of the viewing panes, and then when the new window pops up with options to "Change Folder Path", "Change Parameters", "Proceed to Recording" or "Quit".
 Select "Change Parameters" to go back to the settings selection window.

 **3. Cause(s):**

-Freemocap will pick up any camera connected to your machine.
-Even ones you don't want to record with.

 **4. Related info:**

-Isn't this fun?